hans/hans.github.com/_posts/2016-08-16-solving-language.md

 ## What does it mean to "solve language?"

-I'm not even sure what people are trying to say when they talk about "solving language."
+Frankly, I'm not even sure what people are trying to say when they talk about "solving language."
 It's as vague and underspecified as the quest to "solve vision."[^2] We already have [systems that read the news to build investment strategies][1], [chatbots so realistic that people are falling in love with them][2], and [automated psychologists which aid the clinically depressed][3].
 Are we done?

 It depends on your measure of done-ness, I suppose.
 I'm partial to a utilitarian stopping criterion here.
-That is, we've "solved language" --- we've built an agent which "understands language" --- when the agent can embed itself into **real-world** environments and interact with us humans via language to make us more productive.[^3]
+That is, we've "solved language" --- we've built an agent which "understands language" --- when the agent can embed itself into any **real-world** environment and interact with us humans via language to make us more productive.[^3]

 On that measure we've actually made some good progress, as shown by the linked examples above.[^4] But there's plenty of room for improvement which will likely amount to decades of collaborative work, if not more.

+If you can show me how your favorite NLP/NLU task connects directly to this measure of progress, then that's great.
+I unfortunately don't think this is the case for a large amount of current work, including quite a few of the tasks popular in deep learning for NLP.

 ## Situated language use